blue-marble/gridpath/doc/source/functionality.rst

 capacity type, which determines their capacity availability and costs, and an operational type, which determines their operational characteristics and costs.

+The transmission network in GridPath can currently be modeled using a linear transport model only.
+In the future, we may add DC and/or AC network capability.

 Transmission Capacity
 ---------------------